icebert04/icebert04.github.io/_posts/2018-6-15-love-from-the-kitchen.md

 Things get pretty shallow outside of our Immediate Family circle.
 We got back-stabbing relatives, ex-friends and ex-lovers, hypocrite co-workers, etc.
 Only seldom we see and hear stories of extra-ordinary love from strangers and outsider.

 Mine started from the kitchen.
+Ka-Ising (Felicia Manalo) is her name.